LupCode/php-framework/README.md

 Important is that the name of the JSON files should be the language code the file represents e.g. `en.json`, `zh-Hans.json`, etc.
 Inside the text you can use PHP constants defined by this framework or in the `config.php` file by simply enclosing them in `%%` e.g.
 `"Some text with a %%MY_CONSTANT%%"`.
 Variables cannot be referenced inside translations for security reasons.
-Longer texts like legal notices you can but into separate files inside the `translations` directory and include the content of a fiel using the following `<?php include(TRANSLATIONS.<pathInsideTranslationsDir>); ?>`
+Longer texts like legal notices can be put into separate files inside the `translations` directory and the file content can be included using the following `<?php include(TRANSLATIONS.<pathInsideTranslationsDir>); ?>`

 #### `css-components/`
 You can put CSS files into the `css-components` directory, however they can not directly be called from an URL!